Donald Trump Retweets Social Media Praise Following Mueller Report Victory

 — CNN (@CNN) March 25, 2019

-Comey’s tweet came just after the Attorney General’s letter was sent to question, and it appeared to suggest that the Mueller team overlooked one of the most important allegations against Trump.
+Comey’s tweet came just after the attorney general’s letter was sent to question, and it appeared to suggest that the Mueller team overlooked one of the most important allegations against Trump.
 According to the Daily Mail, his statement may refer to the old adage of not being able to see the forest from the trees, an expression that is used for when someone is too focused on the details to see a situation for what it is as a whole.
-Many of Trump’s critics have claimed that the fact that the President fired Comey should be seen as evidence of possible obstruction.
+Many of Trump’s critics have claimed that the fact that the president fired Comey should be seen as evidence of possible obstruction.

 Still, Barr announced on Sunday that both he and Deputy Attorney General Rod Rosenstein had agreed not to pursue any obstruction charges in what ended up being a victory lap for the GOP, Trump, and his supporters.